-All of the Company's currently employed NEOs have achieved these ownership targets as of the date of this Proxy Statement.
+All of the Company's NEOs have achieved these ownership targets as of the date of this Proxy Statement except for Mr. Berry who has 5 years from the date of his promotion to the position of Chief Financial Officer to meet the requirement.